rahulbits2020mt93665/osse-group-8-assignment/README.md

 ## General Info
 ***
-This project is a .NET console application to build the code for Tic Tac Toe game written in C#.
+This project includes mini games and this branch is for .NET console application to build the code for Tic Tac Toe game written in C#.
 The steps for how to play this game and outputs are displayed in FAQ section.

 ## Technologies
 ***